-This publication is designed to provide accurate and authoritative information in regard to the subject matter covered.
+This publication is designed to provide accurate and authoritative information regarding the subject matter covered.
 It is sold with the complete understanding that the publisher is not engaged in rendering legal, accounting, or other professional services.
-If legal advice or other expert assistance is required, the services of a competent professional should be sought.
-From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers.
+If legal advice or additional expert assistance is required, seek a competent professional, from a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers.

 Why an Owner’s Manual?

-This manual is designed to assist people who will be selling property or who are receiving monthly payments on a property they have already sold (mortgages, trust deeds or land contracts).
+This manual is designed to assist people selling a property or receiving monthly payments on a property they have already sold (mortgages, trust deeds, or land contracts).

-A mortgage, trust deed or land contract is a written contract between a person who has sold property and the person who bought the property.
+A mortgage, trust deed, or land contract is a written contract between a person who has sold a property and the person who bought the property.

-Taking back financing is a sensible way to sell property and is extremely common all over the United States.
-In some states they are called Trust Deeds, Contracts for Deeds, Deeds of Trust, Notes or (privately held) Mortgages, but they all represent the same thing: a way of selling property where the Purchaser “borrows” from the Seller rather than paying cash up front or borrowing from a bank.
-All of these vehicles are referred to as Seller Take Back financing.
-Let’s explore some of the important ingredients in your mortgage, trust deed or land contract now.
+Taking back financing is a sensible way to sell a property and is extremely common all over the United States.
+In some states, they are called Trust Deeds, Contracts for Deeds, Deeds of Trust, Notes or (privately held) Mortgages, but they all represent the same thing: a way of selling a property where the Purchaser “borrows” from the Seller rather than paying cash upfront or borrowing from a bank.
+All of these vehicles are referred to as Seller Take-Back financing.
+Let’s explore some of the essential ingredients in your mortgage, trust deed, or land contract now.

 The seller agrees to sell to the Purchaser only a carefully described parcel of land, and here is the place in the contract where the property is given its legal description.
 The city, village, or township of the property is noted, together with the country and state.